einaros/shared-paperjs/README.md

 - [socket.io](http://socket.io)
 - [jade](http://jade-lang.com/)

+## Brief explanation ##

+Both the client and server rely on paper.js to manage paths and segments.

+The client additionally has a set of tools, which add or manipulate the paper.js shapes added to the canvas.

+Each tool send off a set of operations to the server.
+The server, on its end, will apply said operations to the local canvas, then broadcast it to the other clients.

+## So .. uh .. why is this cool? ##

+The example in itself isn't necessarily much, but in all its simplicity, it is just that: simple.

+Node.js and all its modules make writing a multi-client app such as this violently easy.
+Socket.io does a wonderful job of providing full duplex websockets in an easily understood way.
+Express and jade combined make writing http routes and markup a blast.
+Finally paper.js is a hugely useful, and well written, library to bring tool based vector manipulation to the world of HTML5 and its Canvas.

 ## Online demo ##

 Connect your browser to http://paper.2x.io, and get a friend to join you.
 Draw a path or two, drag the paths around, then go read the (pretty simple) source.